TextureGroup/Texture/docs/_docs/text-node.md

 </pre>

 <pre lang="swift" class = "swiftCode hidden">
-TODO
+let someLongString = "..."

+let paragraphStyle = NSMutableParagraphStyle() paragraphStyle.lineSpacing = 10.0

+let font = UIFont(name: "SomeFontName", size: 15.0)

+let attributes = [
+    NSFontAttributeName: font,
+    NSParagraphStyleAttributeName: paragraphStyle
+]

+let textNode = ASTextNode()
+textNode.maximumNumberOfLines = 4
+textNode.attributedText = NSAttributedString(string: someLongString, attributes: attributes)
 </pre>
 </div>
 </div>

-`ASTextNode` uses Text Kit internally to calculate the amount to shrink that results in the max number of lines.
-Unfortunately in certain cases this will result that the text will shrink too much and in the example above instead of 4, 3 lines of text and a weird gap at the bottom will show up.
+`ASTextNode` uses Text Kit internally to calculate the amount to shrink needed to result in the specified maximum number of lines.
+Unfortunately, in certain cases this will result in the text shrinking too much in the above example; Instead of 4 lines of text, 3 lines of text and a weird gap at the bottom will show up.
 To get around this issue for now, you have to set the `truncationMode` explicitly to `NSLineBreakByTruncatingTail` on the text node:

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>